Easy Baked Ziti

 Step four

-Add dollops of sour cream on the pasta.
+Add slices of cheese on the sauce.
 (E)

 Step five